ATOMSLab/LLM-NMR/README.md

 This repo includes:

 * **Benchmark Dataset:**  115 NMR problems from Easy, Medium, and Hard difficulty levels sourced from [NMR-Challenge.com](https://nmr-challenge.uochb.cas.cz/)
-* **Comprehensive LLM Evaluation:** An Inference script for running benchmark tasks on all LLMs with public facing APIs from OpenAI, Anthropic, and Google
+* **Comprehensive LLM Evaluation:** An Inference script for running benchmark tasks on all LLMs with public-facing APIs from OpenAI, Anthropic, and Google
-* **Automated grading:** Tools for grading model outputs using SMILES, Tanimoto comparison, performance and scoring
+* **Automated grading:** Tools for grading model outputs using SMILES, Tanimoto comparison, performance, and scoring
-*  **Systematic Analysis:** Experimental configuration for analysing effects temperature, prompting strategies, reasoning effort, and molecular formula inclusion.
+*  **Systematic Analysis:** Experimental configuration for analysing effects of temperature, prompting strategies, reasoning effort, and molecular formula inclusion.

 ---